-- We are developing a theoretical framework that couples Lexical-Functional Grammar (LFG; Bresnan et al. 2016) with the realizational, morpheme-based approach to word-formation of Distributed Morphology (DM; Halle and Marantz 1993). - The resulting framework, which we call Lexical-Realizational Functional Grammar (L_RFG), is particularly well-suited to model North American Indigenous languages, which are characterized by polysynthesis and nonconfigurationality. - In this talk we will summarize the framework, and demonstrate it with an analysis of Anishinaabe-mowin/Ojibwe inflection. - The talk will proceed as follows: - Section 2 outlines the L_RFG framework, comparing and contrasting it to standard LFG and providing details on the exponence function. - Section 3 provides a brief introduction to Ojibwe, and a background on relevant aspects of the language's morphosyntax. - Section 4 provides a demonstration of our analysis, including the structures of a representative example sentence, as well as presentation and discussion of the templates used and specifications of the Vocabulary Items needed for animate agreement in Ojibwe and for the examples in the handout. - Section 5 indicates some directions for future research. - The two appendices provide structures for additional example sentences, demonstrating most of the Ojibwe agreement morphology under discussion (Appendix A) as well as providing additional discussion of conjunct-order agreement (Appendix B).
+- We are developing a theoretical framework that couples Lexical-Functional Grammar (LFG; Bresnan et al. 2016) with the realizational, morpheme-based approach to word-formation of Distributed Morphology (DM; Halle and Marantz 1993). - The resulting framework, which we call Lexical-Realizational Functional Grammar (L_RFG; Melchin et al. 2020, Asudeh et al. 2021), is particularly well-suited to model North American Indigenous languages, which are characterized by polysynthesis and nonconfigurationality. - In this talk we will summarize the framework, and demonstrate it with an analysis of Anishinaabe-mowin/Ojibwe inflection. - The talk will proceed as follows: - \circ Section 2 outlines the L_RFG framework, comparing and contrasting it to standard LFG and providing details on the exponence function. - Section 3 provides a brief introduction to Ojibwe, and a background on relevant aspects of the language's morphosyntax. - Section 4 provides a demonstration of our analysis, including the structures of a representative example sentence, as well as presentation and discussion of the templates used and specifications of the Vocabulary Items needed for animate agreement in Ojibwe and for the examples in the handout. - Section 5 indicates some directions for future research. - The three appendices provide further demonstrations of the framework.
+Appendix A provides structures for two additional Ojibwe examples, demonstrating most of the Ojibwe agreement morphology under discussion.
+Appendix B provides additional discussion of Ojibwe conjunct-order agreement.
+Appendix C sketches an application of the framework to the Uto-Aztecan language O'dam.